Last Updated on November 26, 2023 by Louisa

-10. Les Misérables – Victor Hugo
+11. Les Misérables – Victor Hugo

 The story covers many years after Jean’s release from prison and reformation as an industrialist, all of these years while being constantly pursued by morally strict inspector Javert.

 It has multiple life lessons that stood the test of time, such as needing to learn from your mistakes and reconcile with people who hurt you, the power of forgiveness, the undying mother’s love, and much more.

-11. Someday in Paris – Olivia Lara
+12. Someday in Paris – Olivia Lara

-This is another book set in France that is all about pursuing your dreams and taking chances, tackling missed opportunities alongside human mistakes.
-It also centres around loss, and sacrifice, but above all, the French novel is all about love – the love that defeats all.
+Another incredible book set in Paris is Someday in Paris, which is all about pursuing your dreams and taking chances, tackling missed opportunities alongside human mistakes.

 It follows the story of Zara and Eve, who meet each other in a French museum in the dark after the electricity went out.